danmar/cppcheck/readme.txt

     To build the GUI, you need Qt.

-    To build the command line tool, no dependencies are required.
-However for the handling of rules, PCRE is needed.
+    When building the command line tool, PCRE is normally used.
+    PCRE is optional.

     There are multiple compilation choices:
       * qmake - cross platform build tool